County Clerk

 Land Search Records

-Currently, Data & Images are available from June 19, 2002 to present.
-Data and Images have been back indexed through June 1, 2007.
-The earliest document image available online is 535447, Dated June 19, 2002.
-Any Documents prior to that data are only available for searching in our office.
+Currently, data & images are available from July 1, 1996 to present.
+Data and images have been back indexed through July 1, 1996.
+The earliest document image available online is 379858, Dated July 3, 1978.
+Any Documents prior to that date are only available for searching in our office.

 COUNTY CLERK AND RECORDER

-The County Clerk has a variety of duties.
+The County Clerk’s Office is responsible for a variety of duties.
 Some areas are very familiar to the public, such as elections and vital records.
-In the vital records division, the Clerk’s Office issues marriage licenses, including at the correctional center located in the county, and is responsible for maintaining all birth, death and marriage records that occur in the county.
+In the vital records division, the Clerk’s Office issues marriage licenses and is responsible for maintaining all birth, death and marriage records that occur in the county.
 Marriage records go back to 1837, births to 1856 and deaths to 1878.
-In 1916 a state law was passed requiring that records of all births and deaths be filed with the county and establishing a state office where the records are also to be filed.
-Prior to that, since many births and deaths occurred at home, the records were often maintained only in family Bibles or church records and are unavailable in the Clerk’s Office.
-For the protection of the public, state law is very restrictive as to who may obtain copies of vital records and what records are available for viewing by genealogical searchers.

-The County Clerk works closely with the County Assessor and the Treasurer in the real estate tax process, receiving budgets and levies from approximately 125 taxing bodies in the county, entering data that goes into the calculation of the tax bills, verifying annexations, updating drainage districts, and reporting to the state.
-The Clerk also attends the annual tax sale, collects all delinquent and forfeited taxes, and is responsible for reimbursing the tax buyers and reporting their percentage income to the Internal Revenue Service.
-Responsibilities of the office not as well known to the public include processing raffle and liquor license applications, and maintaining records of small businesses (assumed names), notaries public and statements of economic interest.
+The County Clerk’s Office works closely with the County Assessor and the Treasurer in the real estate tax process, receiving budgets and levies from approximately 170 taxing bodies in the county, entering data that goes into the calculation of the tax bills, verifying annexations, and reporting to the state.
+The Clerk’s office collects all delinquent and forfeited taxes and is responsible for reimbursing the tax buyers.